|DETAILED STATEMENT OF THE PROPOSAL

 The rural West is filling in rapidly.
 If historic preservation is ever to be done on any kind of a large scale, it must be done soon.

 The approach proposed here has the essence of any really good solution in that it lets each party get most of the things it needs.
 The historic valley can accomplish this because the parties’ true needs relate to different parts of the area.
 The conservation community values extensive, contiguous acreage of suitable land, and it will find that about 96 percent of the land will be devoted to it.
+Indian tribes can value a place that is well adapted to preserving their culture and teaching it to visitors.
 Local governments value economic development, and they will find that the 1 percent of the land that is devoted to towns is actually the space best adapted to maximizing jobs and economic activity.
 The historic-preservation community will value the entire inhabited 4 percent — the towns and the irrigated farmlands around them — as well as the valley as a whole.

 This new place should be managed as a new type of land use, a National Frontier Area.